berndblasius/bracket/README.md

 ## Bracket is
 - a simple, stack-based, functional, [concatenative language](https://en.wikipedia.org/wiki/Concatenative_programming_language)
-- geared towards genetic programming, meaning i) that code is terse, having a minimal syntax, and ii) diversity of language features had been traded-off for the ability to efficiently store and compute a huge number of programs in series
+- geared towards genetic programming, meaning i) that code is terse, having a minimal syntax, and ii) the diversity of language features is traded-off for the ability to efficiently store and run a large number of small programs in series
 - inspired by concatenative languages, such as [Joy](http://www.kevinalbrecht.com/code/joy-mirror/joy.html), [Factor](http://factorcode.org), [Consize](https://github.com/denkspuren/consize),
 [Postscript](https://en.wikipedia.org/wiki/PostScript)
-- includes (dynamically) lexically scoped variables and a normal (prefix) Polish notation
+- includes dynamically and lexically scoped variables, closures, and a normal (prefix) Polish notation
 - here implemented in go (other implementation exist in Julia and C)

 - still a work in progress...